tg12/UnreputableDomainsList/README.md

 http://www.jamessawyer.co.uk/MASTER.txt

 ## This is quite a new idea.
-There are bound to be a lot of false positives in here, Please contact whitelist@jamesawyer.co.uk
+There are bound to be a small few false positives in here, Please contact whitelist@jamesawyer.co.uk

 ## ***THIS IS FOR PERSONAL USE ONLY***